LeifHarvey/LeifHarvey/README.md

-#### Hello!
+#### Hello! :wave:

 I am a student at St. Lawrence University in Canton, NY.

 I am studying Computer Science and Statistics, and majoring in both.